 The last question that many people want to know is once a player has been substituted off the field is – is it possible for them to come back on again?

-A player can’t be substituted back in soccer.
+A substituted player can’t come back on again in soccer.
 Once a player has been substituted off the field, the soccer rules clearly say that the substituted player must go immediately to the technical area or dressing room and take no further part in the game. [source]

 The only times a player may return to the field of play after being substituted is during a youth, veterans, disability, and grassroots soccer game and even then it is subject to the agreement of the national soccer association, confederation or FIFA. [source]